This is a line comment

 as another part of function type specification -

-std.print :: &string -> () with output
+std.print :: &string -> () with output.

-needs access to output in order to be able to be called.
+This says that std.print needs access to output in order to be able to be called.

 When calling a function, it is required that the context is available.
 Otherwise there will be a compilation error.